sarvex/q/docs/units.md

 ## Value

-A representation of a linear scalar value as a concept.
+A representation of a linear value as a concept.

 ### Expressions